REDFS12/Advanced-Web-Project-Movie-Explorer/README.md

 ---

 ## 🚀 Installation & Usage
-A Mac device, Node.js (v22.18.0 (LTS)) and Vite were used to develop this web-application.
+A Mac device, Node.js (v22.18.0 (LTS)) and Vite were used to develop and test this web-application.

 1. Clone this repository
 ```